Public Safety and Police Department

 - Winter Beach Safety Tips

 - The Cannon Beach Police Department is seeking applicants for its Reserve Officer Program.
-Interested parties should contact the Police Chief at 436-2811 for more information.
+Interested parties should contact Lieutenant, Chris Wilbur, at 436-2811 for more information.

 - For more information on Emergency Preparedness Committee and Community Policing meetings, agendas, and minutes visit: Meeting Minutes